Are You a Medical Device and IVD Expert? Join Our Consulting Team!

 August 9, 2021

-At NSF International, we work with companies on root cause analysis training and help companies improve their investigation systems and reports.
+At NSF, we work with companies on root cause analysis training and help companies improve their investigation systems and reports.
 The CAPA hierarchy is one of the most simple yet most effective tools in our toolbox.

 In this article, we will look at:

 Have you ever reviewed an investigation report and wondered whether the proposed corrective and preventive action (CAPA) would be effective?